The Sweet Treat Guide to Southern Vermont: What to eat, drink, & savor near Tanglebloom Cabin

 Tavernier Chocolates — Brattleboro's most surprising shop

 Dar and John Tavernier have been making artisan chocolate in Brattleboro since 2014, and their approach is rooted in this particular corner of Vermont: locally grown herbs, foraged forest ingredients, seasonal produce, Vermont dairy.
-You might find a bonbon flavored with black garlic (yes, really — and somehow yes, delicious) or spruce tip, or wild mint and Vermont cultured butter.
+You might find a bonbon flavored with black garlic (yes, really — and somehow yes, delicious) or spruce tips, or wild mint and Vermont cultured butter.
 Their Botanical Bar features lavender, rose, calendula, and hibiscus petals in dark chocolate.
-Their chocolate charcuterie — a spreadable, pâté-style ganache that you'd serve on a cheese board — is like nothing else in the region.
+Don’t sleep on the chocolate charcuterie — a spreadable, pâté-style ganache that you'd serve on a cheese board — is like nothing else in the region.

 → learn more tavernierchocolates.com